 Current MPA monitoring protocols typically assess the diversity and abundance of fish and benthic invertebrates, as well as community trophic structure [3].
 Much of this assessment is based on underwater visual census surveys conducted on SCUBA [3], which are costly, and time and labor intensive [3].
 For example, to survey fish diversity at 33 sites within the Channel Islands National Park once per year, the National Park Service Kelp Forest Monitoring Program spends over $39,600 on ~180 hours of dive time, ~140 hours of data entry (J. Sprague per obs., 2020).
 Furthermore, SCUBA-based surveys are constrained by weather, diving conditions, and personnel (J. Sprague per. obs., 2020), and can require extended and repeated dives to accurately document marine communities that place divers at risk for dive-related injuries.
 SCUBA surveys can also introduce significant observer bias, as fish react differently to divers, particularly inside and outside of MPAs, potentially impacting survey results [5].

-Given the above logistical and methodological constraints, MPA monitoring efforts are largely limited o shallow depths (e.g. <30m) and the most economically or ecologically important taxa as proxies for ecosystem health [6].
+Given the above logistical and methodological constraints, MPA monitoring efforts are largely limited to shallow depths (e.g. <30m) and the most economically or ecologically important taxa as proxies for ecosystem health [6].
 Moreover, examining a predetermined subset of community diversity potentially excludes crucial functional groups, biasing ecosystem assessment [7].
 Combined, these issues restrict the scope, scale, and frequency of visual surveys, limiting the utility of SCUBA-based MPA surveys to quantify biodiversity and trophic structure, [3], data essential for assessing MPA effectiveness.

 One promising new approach for assessing and monitoring marine ecosystems is environmental DNA, or “eDNA”, a technique based on isolation and sequencing of freely associated DNA from soil or water samples [8].
 Through metabarcoding and high-throughput next generation sequencing, eDNA can broadly survey community biodiversity in a rapid, repeatable, and affordable manner [8].
 As such, eDNA is ideally suited to measure the biodiversity for intensive monitoring programs, such as those required for MPAs [9].